Guidelines for authors

 Ubuntu GitHub runner

 Remember that the GitHub runner uses Linux Ubuntu and therefore software installation is achieved through apt-get.
-Furthermore, you should prepend calls to apt-get with the sudo word to specify that you want to execute this command as administrator of the machine.
+Furthermore, you must precede calls to apt-get with the word sudo to indicate that you wish to run this command as an administrator.

 If your submission is accepted for publication, you will be asked to transfer the ownership of the repository that hosts your paper to the Computo GitHub organization.
 To do that, you must go on the main page of your repository in a web browser and click on the Settings tab as indicated in Figure 4.